Community Priorities Drive Smart One Water Long-Range Investment Decisions

 In 2015, the City of Columbia, Missouri, faced potential wet-weather enforcement, National Pollutant Discharge Elimination System permitting, and total maximum daily load issues with a potential cost of hundreds of millions of dollars over the next 15 years.
 Significant and unaffordable rate increases would have been required to meet these new compliance costs and address existing regulatory and infrastructure challenges.

-To mitigate impacts from these regulatory drivers and create a thoughtful long-term investment strategy, the City partnered with HDR to develop an Integrated Management Plan to balance and prioritize wastewater and stormwater program investments over the next 20 years.
+To mitigate impacts from these regulatory drivers and create a thoughtful long-term investment strategy, the City partnered with HDR to develop an Integrated Management Plan to balance and prioritise wastewater and stormwater program investments over the next 20 years.
 The planning effort focused on developing an investment strategy to affordably meet funding needs for the wastewater collection, wastewater treatment, and stormwater management programs.

-The Columbia IMP shows how municipalities can use integrated planning to successfully mitigate near-term rate impacts of impending regulatory drivers while affordably prioritizing and scheduling long-term infrastructure improvements.
+The Columbia IMP shows how municipalities can use integrated planning to successfully mitigate near-term rate impacts of impending regulatory drivers while affordably prioritising and scheduling long-term infrastructure improvements.
 With their approach, the City identified and scheduled approximately $900 million of capital improvements along with operational enhancements over the next 20 years.
 In addition, gaps in system understanding were identified and will be studied to inform IMP updates and future investments using an adaptive management approach.

 In January 2011, the Missouri Department of Natural Resources initiated enforcement negotiations with the City for sanitary sewer overflows.
 During this time frame, the City also faced a biological TMDL, which identified urban stormwater as a significant pollution source.
-With these two impactful regulatory drivers alone, the City realized that program costs would become unaffordable with typical implementation requirements.
+With these two impactful regulatory drivers alone, the City realised that program costs would become unaffordable with typical implementation requirements.
 Additionally, the City understood that future regulatory drivers and service demands would continue to impact program decisions for the next several decades.

 In 2012, the Environmental Protection Agency released the Integrated Municipal Stormwater and Wastewater Planning Approach Framework to provide communities more flexibility to make cost-effective infrastructure improvements.
-This framework outlines a process for municipalities to meet Clean Water Act objectives by appropriately prioritizing and scheduling improvements according to need and financial capability.
-When EPA’s framework was issued, the City recognized that the IMP provided a means to address existing and future regulatory requirements while continuing to meet system needs.
+This framework outlines a process for municipalities to meet Clean Water Act objectives by appropriately prioritising and scheduling improvements according to need and financial capability.
+When EPA’s framework was issued, the City recognised that the IMP provided a means to address existing and future regulatory requirements while continuing to meet system needs.